Mohammad El Halabi: Verdict

+The court's decision "did not describe the diversion of any financial aid to Hamas", but rejected World Vision's assertion of strong controls over its own finances.
+The court also considered "secret evidence" including an alleged confession based on the testimony of another prisoner that was obtained under duress, according to Halabi's lawyer.

+In late August 2022 he was convicted and sentenced to 12 years in prison.

+Controversy

+As the trial dragged on, the Israeli government came under increasing international pressure to resolve the case and bring the aid worker's indeterminate detention to an end.
+Halabi has continued to insist that he is innocent, and refused multiple plea deal offers over the years.
+The defense noted in February 2022: "The facts are very clear and the case should have been dropped a long time ago … but the Israelis need to find a face-saving way out since Mohammed refused a plea deal."

+Various critics have pointed to issues with the proceedings.
 In March 2017, the Australian government concluded a study that found no evidence any funds had been diverted.
 This was followed in July 2017 by an independent forensic audit commissioned by World Vision that similarly found no funds missing and no evidence of criminal activity.
 Since March 2021, Halabi's defense has claimed that in addition to the alleged confession being coerced, the original document recording the confession appears to have been lost.

 According to Michael Omer-Man, director of research at Democracy for the Arab World Now, Halabi's charges include treason despite him being from Gaza and neither an Israeli citizen nor resident.
 Halabi's lawyers Maher Hanna and Jonathan Kuttab have noted that the trial is also partly reliant on 'secret evidence' that has been withheld from observers.
 Hanna and Kuttab described the persuasiveness of the material as "embarrassing".

 In November 2020, UN Special Rapporteur on human rights Michael Lynk and three colleagues stated: "What is happening to [Halabi] bears no relation to the trial standards we expect from democracies, and is part of a pattern where Israel uses secret evidence to indefinitely detain hundreds of Palestinians," while noting that it was "particularly disturbing that the prosecution is relying upon confessions allegedly obtained by force while he was denied access to a lawyer, and on testimony from undercover informers."
 The UN special rapporteurs demanded Mr. Halabi be given a fair trial or be released unconditionally.

 By July 2021, the court proceedings against Halabi had been running for five years without conclusion or the materialization of a credible body of evidence, despite a cumulative 165 court sessions, a count that had risen to 167 by March 2022.
-The trial has dragged on for so long that under Israeli law, the Supreme Court must actively extend it every three months.
-The latest 90-day extension was approved on 22 February 2022.
+A 90-day extension of the trial was approved on 22 February 2022.

-Wafa, the official news agency run by the Palestinian National Authority, has stated that the case is "the longest trial in the history of Palestinian detainees held in Israeli prisons".
+Wafa, the official news agency run by the Palestinian National Authority, stated that the case was the longest trial in the history of Palestinian detainees held in Israeli prisons.

-Halabi has continued to insist that he is innocent, refusing multiple offers of a plea deal over the years, and the defense has noted: "The facts are very clear and the case should have been dropped a long time ago … but the Israelis need to find a face-saving way out since Mohammed refused a plea deal."

-The Israeli government is said to be under increasing international pressure to resolve the case and bring the aid worker's indeterminate detention to an end.